 -identify triggers to your anxiety: tests, social gatherings, certain places, etc.

--exercise: dance in your room (come to Ubuntu for Dancing Mindfulness Tuesdays at 6pm), jog in place, go for a run, take a bike ride, build a snow man (I mean, you most likely live in NE Ohio if you are reading this)
+-exercise: dance in your room, jog in place, go for a run, take a bike ride, build a snow man (I mean, you most likely live in NE Ohio if you are reading this)

 -have a schedule. be organized. routines are good.